 Useful information and contact numbers

-At the Royal Court Guide Dogs are welcome in the auditorium.
-If you wish they can be looked after by theatre staff during the performance.
-If you are bringing a Guide Dog, or if you have any queries, please contact the duty house manager in advance on 0207 565 5050.
+At the Royal Court guide and assistance dogs are welcome in the auditorium.
+Or they can be looked after by theatre staff during the performance, if you prefer.
+If you are bringing a Guide Dog, or if you have any queries, please contact the duty house manager in advance on 020 7565 5050.